Chenarrr/game-dev-labs/README.md

 # Lab2 — 2D Platformer (Unity 6)

-A simple 2D platformer built with Unity 6 and the Universal Render Pipeline (URP 2D).
+A Mario-style 2D platformer built with Unity 6 and URP 2D, featuring a custom cute red ball character made in Blender.

 ---